PadlyApp/Padly/README.md

 ## **Our Solution: A Centralized & Trusted Ecosystem**

-CoHabit will be a dedicated platform that streamlines the entire housing search process.
+Padly will be a dedicated platform that streamlines the entire housing search process.
 It serves as a single point of contact for discovering listings, finding like-minded roommates, and communicating securely.

 Our core value proposition is **trust**.
 By focusing on verification and building a community around professional and academic affiliations, we provide a safer and more reliable alternative to the open web.